 Bremen is a very small town located in the state of Indiana.
 With a population of 4,484 people and three constituent neighborhoods, Bremen is the 132nd largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Bremen is generally considered to be a blue-collar town.
-44.08% of the Bremen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bremen is a town of transportation and shipping workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Bremen who work in management occupations (11.50%), office and administrative support (10.25%), and healthcare (7.51%).
+Bremen is a blue-collar town, with 44.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bremen is a town of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Bremen who work in office and administrative support (8.14%), healthcare (7.21%), and sales jobs (7.12%).

 Being a small town, Bremen does not have a public transit system used by locals to get to and from work.

+Bremen is a somewhat ethnically-diverse town.
 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bremen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bremen include Irish, Italian, English, and Greek.
+The greatest number of Bremen residents report their race to be White.
+Bremen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 17.66% of the town’s residents.
+Important ancestries of people in Bremen include German, Irish, English, Italian, and European.

 The most common language spoken in Bremen is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.